 When the tyre pressure is too low, the indicator symbol for low tyre pressure is illuminated in the driver display and a message is shown.

 - Tyre pressure low Check tyres, calibrate after fill

 - Tyre pressure system Temporarily unavailable

 To bear in mind

-- If you change to tyres of a different size to the ones fitted at the factory, the system must be reset by storing a new tyre pressure for these tyres to avoid false warnings.
+- If you change to tyres of a different size to the ones fitted at the factory, the system must be calibrated for these tyres to avoid false warnings.